-102 We note that while revenue sharing is not permitted on the 070 range, incentives for it remain while termination rates are high and it can be hard to detect.
+&lt;sup>106 We note that while revenue sharing is not permitted on the 070 range, incentives for it remain while termination rates are high and it can be hard to detect.

-mobiles.
-However, call prices are typically significantly higher for 070 numbers than they are for mobiles i.e. up to £1.50 a minute.

-4.24 According to a 2013 National Fraud Intelligence Bureau ("NFIB") report to Ofcom, there were 4,596 offences103 reported to 'Action Fraud' in the period 1 January 2011 to 31 July 2013 that related to PNS.
-070 numbers accounted for 96.1% of these and 98.4% of the total victim-reported loss of over £17.1m.104 Following the December 2017 Consultation, we have received updated information from the NFIB regarding the number of reports of fraud which relate to 070 numbers.
-According to this information, 6,646 instances of fraud relating to 070 numbers were reported between 1 January 2016 and 31 December 2017.105 We also note that not all fraud is likely to be reported.
+- start with '07', and we are therefore concerned about evidence of scams designed to make consumers believe they are calling a mobile number. - 4.23 Individuals may take advantage of consumer confusion, resulting in consumers calling a 070 number back while thinking the call will be charged at the same rate as calls to mobiles.
+However, call prices are typically significantly higher for 070 numbers than they are for mobiles i.e. up to $£1.10^{107}$ a minute. - 4.24 According to a 2013 National Fraud Intelligence Bureau ("NFIB") report to Ofcom, there were 4,596 offences reported to 'Action Fraud' in the period 1 January 2011 to 31 July 2013 that related to PNS.
+070 numbers accounted for 96.1% of these and 98.4% of the total victim-reported loss of over £17.1m.
+Following the December 2017 Consultation, we have received updated information from the NFIB regarding the number of reports of fraud which relate to 070 numbers.
+According to this information, 6,646 instances of fraud relating to 070 numbers were reported between 1 January 2016 and 31 December 2017.
+We also note that not all fraud is likely to be reported.